 Only using the calendar in PocketSmith and not importing transactions

-If you don't want to bring any transactions into PocketSmith, you are still able to manage your finances by setting up manual balances and using the budget and forecast features.
+If you don't want to bring any transactions into PocketSmith, you can still manage your finances by setting up manual balances and using the budget and forecast features.

 In this user guide

-You can create budget events on the Calendar page to plan your finances, and then simply adjust the budget events for past dates to match your actual transactions outside of PocketSmith.
+You can create budget events on the Calendar page to plan your finances and then simply adjust the budget events for past dates to match your actual transactions outside PocketSmith.

-In order to do this, you will need first need to create scenario-only accounts.
+To do this, you will first need to create scenario-only accounts.
 A scenario-only account is a manual account, which uses the 'Scenario balance' option.
-The balance of these types of accounts is not based on transactions, but instead on budget events in the Calendar.
+The balance of these accounts is not based on transactions but on budget events in the Calendar.

 The process for setting up a scenario-only account is different depending on whether you are a brand new PocketSmith user or if you have previously set up bank accounts within your PocketSmith account.:

 - If your PocketSmith account is brand new and empty (i.e. with only the onboarding checklist is available), you can start here: Creating a 'scenario-only' account by avoiding the checklist.

 - If you have previously had accounts set up within PocketSmith, start here: Creating a scenario-only account from the Account Summary page